Sajadio/ServerDrivenUIWithCompose/README.md

 - <h4>Dynamic UI Generation</h4> The UI components are generated on the server-side and sent to the client as data.
 This enables real-time updates and UI changes without requiring app updates.
 - <h4>Flexibility and Customization</h4> The server can customize the UI based on user preferences, roles, locations, or other criteria.
+- <h4>Faster Iterations</h4>  Since UI changes are managed on the server-side, updates and improvements can be rolled out quickly without waiting for the client app to be updated.
+- <h4>Reduced App Size</h4>  The client app can be lightweight as the UI logic is offloaded to the server.
+- <h4>Personalization</h4> The server can tailor the UI to individual users, providing a more personalized experience.